digital-asset/daml/BAZEL-haskell.md

 bazel run @stackage-unpinned//:pin
 ```

+You can use the ad-hoc Windows machines as described in the [release
+documentation][windows-ad-hoc] to get access to a Windows machine.

+[windows-ad-hoc]: ./release/RELEASE.md#tips-for-windows-testing-in-an-ad-hoc-machine

 The `flags` attribute can be used to override default Cabal flags.
 The `tools`
 attribute defines Bazel targets for known Cabal tools, e.g. `alex`, `happy`, or
 `c2hs`.
 Finally, the `deps` attribute can be used to define additional